-- The Tenant Relief Act and CDC Order both make big changes to the rules for notices to quit and eviction cases.
+- The Tenant Relief Act makes big changes to the rules for notices to quit and eviction cases.
 For example, when serving a tenant with a notice for unpaid rent or other charges, landlords must also give tenants a blank hardship declaration form, which allows the tenant to notify the landlord if he or she cannot afford the rent because of COVID-19.
 Landlords may wish to get legal advice regarding this declaration and related new tenant notice rules.

 - A landlord who gets a declaration from a tenant that he or she cannot pay rent, including due to COVID-19-related hardship, may be prohibited from taking action to evict that tenant.
 The exact rules vary according to the particular notice received, timing of the unpaid rent, and other factors, so landlords may wish to seek legal advice.

 - Tenants who cannot pay the full rent due because of COVID have the right to avoid eviction by paying 25% of the rent due between September 1, 2020 and June 30, 2021.
 Landlords should not try to get around this tenant protection by applying payments to a prior time period.